How To Save For Your First Down Payment

 Your down payment is a one-time cash payment you provide at the closing.
 The size of this payment has a long-term effect on your finances, as it determines your monthly mortgage payment and your initial home equity.

 If you’re still on the fence about whether to rent or buy, consider your timeline.
-One widely accepted rule of thumb is that you must own the home for at least five to seven years to reconcile the closing costs and transactions fees paid.
-However, that period depends on where you live and other costs—this calculator on renting versus buying and can provide more insight for your decision.
+One widely accepted rule of thumb is that you must own the home for around 5 years or more to reconcile the closing costs and transaction fees paid.
+However, that period depends on where you live and other costs—this calculator on renting versus buying can provide more insight for your decision.

 Calculate What You Can Afford

 Before you start looking at homes, your first step is deciding what you can afford and what you want from a home.
-List your basic requirements such as location, size, and other features (for e.g., school district).
+List your basic requirements such as location, size, and other features (for example, a school district).

 From there, you can look on a site like Zillow or find an agent you trust to help you price home options in your real estate market.
 The cost of a house can range from less than $100,000 to many millions, and what you can afford is based on your income and savings.